Azure/terraform/quickstart/101-azure-api-management-create-with-api/README.md

 # Azure API Management

-This template deploys an Azure API Management service, containing an API based on a provided Open API spec, a Group, and a Product that is associated with both.
+This template deploys an Azure API Management service, containing an API (based on a provided Open API spec).
+An API Management group and product are then created that are associated with the service and API.

 ## Terraform resource types